 Another easy plant to grow.
 Keep this one in a cool location with high humidity and indirect light.
 Keep the soil damp, if it dries out, soak the pot in a tub and let drain thoroughly.

 Scientific Name: Dionaea muscipula

 A great terrarium plant, make sure it has good drainage.
 A layer of gravel in the bottom of the pot or planter will help with this.
 Needs high humidity and good air circulation.
-Low light and distilled water or rain water, is preferable.
+Medium light and distilled water or rain water, is preferable.
 Our tap water is too alkaline, this plant is quite susceptible to minerals in our water.
 You might try letting tap water stand overnight in your watering can.
 You can feed this plant flies as well as ants.

 Scientific Names: Hypoestes Phyllostachya

 Needs lots of bright light and moderate water.
 Comes with many different and vivid leaf colors.
 The white leaves can handle some shade.
 This is another plant with higher sun and water needs.

 Scientific Name: Schlumbergera bridgesii

 Loves a south window and likes to be somewhat root bound, with minimal watering.
 Beautifully varied bloom colors in late fall and early spring.